Overview.

 }Want browser-only verification?

-Ring rewards · Bankr launch.
+Ring rewards · $GTG.

 This is deliberate.
 Auto-transferring tokens to the signer would create an on-chain wallet ↔ ghost commit linkage.
 Anyone watching the contract could correlate Transfer timestamps with ghost commit timestamps and deanonymize signers.
 That defeats the entire protocol.